º º º

 What luscious throat you have...

-Somehow his skin dazzled like precious stones in the afternoon sun, and his murky red eyes imbibed all but restraint.
-They lit up at her starkness, and she stumbled backward, afraid of herself more than him.
+Somehow his skin dazzled like precious stones in the afternoon sun and his murky red eyes imbibed all but restraint.
+They lit up at her starkness and she stumbled back, afraid of herself more than him.
 Her mind sprained logic to comfort her starved and unruly body.
-His lips quirked, unhesitant and spot on, at her struggle and the movement provoked a tingle posthaste between her toes, somewhere incurably sensitive she hadn't a clue of its sensory existence.
+His lips quirked, unhesitant and spot on at her struggle and the movement provoked a tingle posthaste between her toes, somewhere incurably sensitive she hadn't a clue of its sensory existence.
 Quietly, meekly as if in baited secret, her tongue lapped over her mouth at the sight of his well-formed lips.

 What supple lips you have...

 She bit down on her tongue and shook her head.
 "I mean it."
-Yuuki wrestled with her purchases.
+Yuki wrestled with her purchases.
 "The culprit I'm after is tricky.
 If you're around me—"

 Kaname's posture slanted forward as he leaned in her ear.
 "Admit it."
 The heat of his breath made the clinging hair strands on her cheek quiver.

 "Are you insane?"
-Yuuki cried, flinging several steps for emergent space between them.
+Yuki cried, flinging several steps for emergent space between them.
 "Do you take me for a hussy?"

 He smirked wily and rubbed the edge of his mouth with a pad of his thumb.
 "If I could even call you that."